Did you know that your first 18 months are perhaps the most important period of your life?

 If a parent or caregiver’s care was inconsistent, unpredictable, or unreliable the parent may have failed to meet their child’s basic needs, leading them to develop a sense of mistrust and a lack of hope, explains Dr. Gillian Murphy of Western Sydney University in Issues for Mental Health Nursing.

-There are several reasons why a parent’s care would be inconsistent or unreliable.
+There are several reasons why a parent’s care will be inconsistent or unreliable.
 Some of the most common causes of inconsistent parenting are mental illness, trauma in the parent, addiction, or abusive behavior.

 Murphy’s research involved adults who lived with parents with mental illnesses, the majority of whom reported that their experience in childhood led them to mistrust others, in particular the parent.